How To Quickly Reduce Weight Gain From The Holiday Season

 • Avoid eating processed convenience foods, sugary breakfast cereals, danishes and donuts, etc. Instead, try steel cut oatmeal

-This isn’t suggesting that you need to cut out all carbohydrates.
-But for the sake of your health, at the very least develop the willpower to cut down on those processed carbs which are high in calories.
+This isn’t suggesting you need to cut out all carbohydrates.
+But for the sake of your health, at the very least develop the willpower to cut down on processed carbs high in calories.

 Increase Physical Activity

 The key is to start as slow as possible.
-If you never exercise, then commit yourself to walking on a flat street surface for at least fifteen minutes, and begin doing so three mornings or evenings a week.
+If you never exercise, then commit yourself to walking on a flat street surface for at least fifteen minutes, three times a week.

 To Reach A Healthier Weight